eagleosprey/Getting-and-Cleaning-Data-Assignment/CodeBook.md

 12. Y indicates a reading for the y-axis.
 13. Z indicates a reading for the z-axis.

+* Examples:
+1. "Time Body Acceleration Mean X"" is an average of  multiple mean values of the time domain signal of the body component of the accelerometer reading  of the x-asis.

+2. "Frequency Body Acceleration Jerk Standard Deviation Z" is an average of multiple standard deviation values of the body component of the Jerk derivation from the body component of the accelerameter reading of the Z-axis.

 Transformations
 ---------------------------------
-Each element in the data table represents an average of multiple SUbject-and-Activity combination readings from the input table.
+Each element in the data table represents an average of multiple Subject-and-Activity combination readings from the input table.
 Details of the input table are documented in the main script.

-The script also performs a t() function (transform function) to flip the data frame so that the variables appeared in columns and the Subject and Activity combinations appeared as row names.
+The script also performs a t() function (transform function) to flip the data frame so that the variables appear in columns and the Subject and Activity combinations appear as row names.

 4. Details of the run_analysis.R script
 ---------------------------------------